crsche/crsche.github.io/_posts/0 - A Social Imperative for Post-Quantum Cryptography.md

 While the need for post-quantum cryptography is evident, the path to implementation is not without challenges.
 Transitioning from existing cryptographic systems requires a concerted effort from industry leaders, governments, and the broader technology community.
 Standardization processes are already in motion, with organizations like the National Institute of Standards and Technology (NIST) spearheading initiatives to evaluate and select post-quantum cryptographic algorithms.

 As these standards take shape, the responsibility falls on software developers, businesses, and governments to proactively adopt and implement these new protocols.
-The transition to post-quantum cryptography is not a mere technical upgrade; it’s a societal obligation to secure the foundations of our digital interactions.
+The transition to post-quantum cryptography is not a mere technical upgrade; it's a societal obligation to secure the foundations of our digital interactions.

 #### The Road Ahead

 The social imperative for post-quantum cryptography is clear and urgent.
 We stand at the crossroads of a digital revolution, and the choices we make today will shape the security landscape of tomorrow.
 This blog post serves as a preamble to a series of discussions that will delve deeper into the technical intricacies, policy considerations, and practical implications of post-quantum cryptography.